random-labs/StellarHQ/README.md

 * Scan the Transaction QR with your mobile device and easily submit the transaction.
 * Export the transaction file to submit the transaction later or send to other devices.
 * Supports multisig.
 Pass along the transaction via the QR code or exported file for others to sign.

+# Development

+After clone run:
+`npm install --global sw-precache`
+`npm install --global gulp`
+`npm install`
+`gulp init`

+`gulp init` will copy git hooks to .git dir .
+The pre-commit hook is used to automatically update service worker with any file changes.
+The service worker is used for caching.

+# Getting Started

 ##  Offline Mode ##
 **How to create and sign the transactions offline, send online**